Charles III: Official duties

-In 1965, Charles undertook his first public engagement by attending a student garden party at the Palace of Holyroodhouse.
-During his time as Prince of Wales, he undertook official duties on behalf of the Queen, completing 10,934 engagements between 2002 and 2022.
-He officiated at investitures and attended the funerals of foreign dignitaries.
 Charles made regular tours of Wales, fulfilling a week of engagements each summer, and attending important national occasions, such as opening the Senedd.
 The six trustees of the Royal Collection Trust met three times a year under his chairmanship.
 Charles also represented his mother at the independence celebrations in Fiji in 1970, The Bahamas in 1973, Papua New Guinea in 1975, Zimbabwe in 1980 and Brunei in 1984.

-In 1983, a man named Christopher John Lewis, who had fired a shot with a .22 rifle at the Queen in 1981, attempted to escape a psychiatric hospital in order to assassinate Charles, who was visiting New Zealand with Diana and William.
+In 1983, a man named Christopher John Lewis, who had fired a shot with a .22 rifle at the Queen in 1981, attempted to escape from a psychiatric hospital in order to assassinate Charles, who was visiting New Zealand with Diana and William.
 While Charles was visiting Australia on Australia Day in January 1994, David Kang fired two shots at him from a starting pistol in protest against the treatment of several hundred Cambodian asylum-seekers held in detention camps.
 In 1995 Charles became the first member of the royal family to visit the Republic of Ireland in an official capacity.
 In 1997 he represented the Queen at the Hong Kong handover ceremony.